Search The Nudge

 Royal Court cheap theatre tickets London

 In a longstanding tradition, this Chelsea theatre releases a selection of £12 tickets for Monday night shows each week.
-They’re put on sale every Monday at 9am for that evening’s performances in the Upstairs and Downstairs theatre spaces.
+They’re put on sale online every Monday at 9am for that evening’s performances in the Upstairs and Downstairs theatre spaces.
 They go quickly, so they recommend creating an account with the Royal Court first to allow you to secure your seats more speedily.

 Southwark Playhouse: Pay-As-You-Go